 - Intolerance to certain foods is the result of food not properly digesting because of poor quality gut bacteria.
 This will lead to bloating, gas, abdominal pain, and digestive issues.

 - Being overweight is a huge sign of an unhealthy microbiome.

 There are many factors that damage our gut Microbiome.
 Stress, eating processed foods, sugar and even certain medications can invite bad bacteria in and destroy the good ones that are supposed to protect us.

-Other factors include age, environment, lifestyle choices and genetics.
+Other factors include age, environment, lifestyle choices, and genetics.

 The great news for us is most of these factors are within our control.
-Just making a few lifestyle changes and being more intentional about what we eat is big step forward to optimal gut health.
+Just making a few lifestyle changes and being more intentional about what we eat is a big step forward to optimal gut health.

-How we can easily optimize our gut health
+How can we improve our gut health?

 Optimal gut health requires us to pay attention to what is on our plate at every meal.
 It means being intentional about what we eat and lifestyle choices we make daily.